-^{50.} See, e.g., Calabresi & Hirschoff, supra note 31, at 1077-78, 1081-84; Alan Schwartz, Products Liability and Judicial Wealth Redistributions, 51 IND.
+50. See, e.g., Calabresi & Hirschoff, supra note 31, at 1077-78, 1081-84; Alan Schwartz, Products Liability and Judicial Wealth Redistributions, 51 IND.
 L.J.
 558, 564-68 (1976).

-^{51.} See Gregory C. Keating, The Theory of Enterprise Liability and Common Law Strict Liability, 54 VAND.
+51. See Gregory C. Keating, The Theory of Enterprise Liability and Common Law Strict Liability, 54 VAND.
 L. REV. 1285, 1334 (2001) (characterizing enterprise liability as a scheme based on the assertion "that actors should bear the costs of those accidents that are 'characteristic' of their activities and then distribute those costs among all those who benefit from the imposition of the risks at issue") (citation omitted).

-^{52.} See, e.g., Joseph A. Page, Deforming Tort Reform, 78 GEO.
+52. See, e.g., Joseph A. Page, Deforming Tort Reform, 78 GEO.
 L.J.
 649, 663-68 (1990) (book review).
 For discussions of enterprise liability, see CALABRESI, supra note 30, at 50-51 (distinguishing two uses of the term: (1) referring to self insurer; and (2) referring to entity best able to pass costs onto a large pool of customers); Kenneth S. Abraham, Liability Insurance and Accident Prevention: The Evolution of an Idea, 64 MD.
 L. REV. 573, 599-608 (2005) (tracing history of the concept of enterprise liability); Robert L. Rabin, Some Thoughts on the Ideology of Enterprise Liability, 55 MD.
 L. REV. 1190, 1192-93 (1996) (referring to a "pattern of retreat" from support of the doctrine).
-Enterprise liability also rests on a concern for deterring accidents by imposing liability on the enterprise best able to make decisions about reducing accidents not preventable by due care, by reducing the level of the activity or by innovation that results in costimposing liability without fault for product-caused harms based on this concept of enterprise liability has been generally rejected by the courts.53 In contrast, some legislative schemes for spreading, notably workers' compensation, have been accepted as a basic approach to redistributing the costs of accidents.
+Enterprise liability also rests on a concern for deterring accidents by imposing liability on the enterprise best able to make decisions about reducing accidents not preventable by due care, by reducing the level of the activity or by innovation that results in costeffective safety measures.
+See supra note 31 and accompanying text.
+The concept of enterprise liability also overlaps with concepts of corrective justice like that expressed, for example, in Fletcher, supra note 32.